HackYourFutureBelgium/home/curriculum/welcome-to-js/README.md

 ## Learning Objectives

-> all of these skills are limited to programs under 30 lines using **Just Enough JavaScript**
+> all of these skills are limited to short, single-page programs written with **Just Enough JavaScript**

 - 🥚 **Static vs. Dynamic Analysis**: You can identify and use these two ways of studying a program, each can help you understand different aspects of your code.
 To help understand this concept, the _options_ panel in Study Lenses is organized into _static_ and _dynamic_ study options:
   - **Static**: Studying the text in a code file _without_ running it.
 Some static study methods are creating a flowchart, analyzing variables, filling out a trace table, and drawing on code.